twentyse7en/pulsecli/README.md

   --help                   Show this message and exit.
 ```

-If your are in hurry
+If you are in hurry

 ```console
 $ pulsecli --limit 20 --s grid